BurlingtonCodeAcademy/jsi-march-2022-notes/week-05/overview-session-9.md

 ## Array Methods

 [MDN: Array Methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#instance_methods)
-Note: You do NOT need to memorize these. just skim them and remember how to get back to this documentation page later.
+__Note__: You do NOT need to memorize these.
+Just skim them and remember how to get back to this documentation page later.

 ## Arrays and Loops